dimag-jfrog/priority-channels/README.md

 # priority-channels
-Process Go channels by priority
+Process Go channels by priority or frequency ratio